 Allstate’s new car replacement is available to drivers with cars that are less than two model years old.
 Normally, your car depreciates in value the moment you drive it off the lot, so an insurer isn’t obligated to provide you a replacement car of equivalent value unless you have this insurance.Read MoneyGeek's Allstate Auto Insurance Review

 Best Car Insurance in Vermont for Low-Mileage Drivers

-Several insurance providers offer pay-per-mile insurance.
-This coverage can benefit individuals who do not drive often by allowing them to pay based on the amount of miles they drive each year.
-Nationwide SmartMiles is the best pay-per-mile program in Vermont.
+This program can benefit individuals who rarely drive their vehicles since it allows them to pay based on the miles they drive each year.

 MoneyGeek’s Pick: Nationwide

 Claims rating of 4.5 and a customer satisfaction score of 4 out of 5

 More expensive than a standard auto insurance policy for frequent drivers